MALVA PUDDING CUPPIES

 - When the malva puddings are cooked throughout, remove from the oven.

 - Using a spoon, gently pour the syrup over the puddings, allowing the syrup to soak in.
+Please make sure that the sauce is hot so it soaks into the puddings – mine went a bit cold & resulted in only 50% of the puddings being soaked.

 - Allow the puddings to sit for at least 5 minutes before removing them from the tray.